PyconUK/2017.pyconuk.org/pages/index.md

 * * *

-Tickets are on sale until 23:59 BST on Monday 9th October.
+Tickets are on sale until 23:59 BST on Monday 9th October and the [full schedule](/schedule/) is now published.

 * * *